 - Missed social opportunities because your appearance may be off-putting to others

 Some thoracic deformities — such as Jarcho-Levin syndrome or Jeune syndrome — can be life threatening.
 They add restrictions on your breathing or complications that cause your internal organs to have difficulty developing.

 What Are My Options for Thoracic Spine Deformities Treatment?

 Your New Jersey neurosurgeon devises a treatment plan based on the cause of the deformity, the severity of your symptoms, your age and previous surgical history.
 You may need a complicated surgical option such as spinal reconstruction surgery or a minimally invasive procedure, such as:

 Contact your spine surgeon at NU-Spine in Edison, New Jersey.
-If you’re sowing any symptoms of a thoracic deformity, it’s time for an appointment to find out your options.This page was published on Mar 25, 2020, modified on Jan 26, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+If you’re sowing any symptoms of a thoracic deformity, it’s time for an appointment to find out your options.Page Updated on May 13, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey